 The low-down on the lowland of clogs, tulips, windmills and cheese becomes a quest for the perfect question…

-One of Holland’s eastern provinces, Gelderland lies snugged up against the German border and Arnhem, nestled in the stunning heath and moorland of the Veluwezoom, is its provincial capital.
+One of Holland’s eastern provinces, Gelderland lies snuggled up against the German border, nestling in the stunning heath and moorland of the Veluwezoom, with Arnhem as its provincial capital.
 Flat though the rest of Holland is, the countryside around Arnhem is some of the most elevated,even (occasionally) reaching the giddy heights of 110m above sea level.
 Little risk of a nose-bleed, but certainly appealing to the eye after the monotony of the polders.

 The city itself did not originally lie on the Rhine: the river was diverted in the Middle Ages to run past the town in keeping with the Dutch tradition of taming the waters for commercial purposes.
 In the early 19th century, Arnhem (and neighbouring Nijmegen) attracted well-to-do Dutchmen returning from the colonies with money to burn.
 These ‘sugar barons’ turned Arnhem into a green city of wide boulevards and stately homes.
 Many of the grand outlying estates were eventually converted into parks, making the countryside here some of the most beautiful in the Netherlands.

 Arnhem’s proximity to Germany has had its historical downside.
 The Battle of Arnhem in September 1944 left the town shattered.
 On September 17th, 10,000 British paratroopers landed in the countryside around Arnhem in conjunction with US Airborne troops (of Band of Brothers fame), dropped further south as part of an ill-fated attempt to capture the bridges over the Rhine known as Operation Market Garden.
 German resistance proved stiffer than expected and by the 25th of September, the British were forced to retreat: Arnhem was indeed ‘a bridge too far’.